Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09-pinnacle-financial-group/phase-02-auto-scaling/engineering-log.md

 The 70% value is a testing baseline rather than a universal production standard.
 A production threshold would be validated through performance testing, response-time objectives, historical workload patterns, and business risk tolerance.

+### Auto Scaling Validation Strategy

+The initial Auto Scaling Group is intentionally deployed without a dynamic scaling policy.

+This separates baseline infrastructure validation from elasticity validation.
+The first objective is to verify that the Auto Scaling Group can consistently launch, register, and maintain healthy application instances before introducing CloudWatch-driven scaling decisions.

+Business Rationale

+Validating one architectural capability at a time reduces troubleshooting complexity and improves confidence in each infrastructure layer before additional automation is introduced.

 ## AWS Implementation

 Created a Launch Template named: